sandner-art/SC-Biomimetics/papers/SCH/drafts/draft_V2.md

-# A Biomimetic Model for Schlieren Vision: Speculative Anatomy and Functional Morphology
+# A Biomimetic Model for Schlieren Vision: Hypothetical Anatomy and Functional Morphology

 Author: Daniel Sandner